janewang/Instafun_public/README.md

 Instafun
 ========

-Instafun is an Express application with some Backbone.
+Instafun is an Express application with some Backbone using the instagram API.
+And instagram is poetry for people who don't write or code.
+Yet it's poetry, no less.
 Thanks for visiting and enjoy!

 Play with it here: http://instafun.herokuapp.com/